Skip to main content

 Denmark

 Denmark regularly reports hate crime data to ODIHR.
-Hate crime statistics are regularly published.
+Hate crime statistics are regularly published on the Danish National Police website.

-The Ministry of Justice conducts an annual victimization surveys to measure unreported hate crimes.
-The Danish National Police has regular dialogue regarding hate crimes with a number of significant community stakeholders.
+The Ministry of Justice conducts annual victimization surveys to measure unreported hate crimes.
+The Danish National Police regularly engages in dialogue on hate crime with a number of community stakeholders.

 Hate crime data collection in Denmark